matoanbach/RHCSA/Sample Exams/largeone.md

 15. Create user bob and set this user’s shell so that this user can only change the password and cannot do anything else.

 16. On rhcsa1, list all files that are part of the “setup” package, and use regular expressions and I/O redirection to send the output lines containing “hosts” to /var/tmp/setup.pkg

+17. On both VMs set the default boot target to multi-user.